 Amos then turned to Judah and pointed out their sins.
 “You have despised my teachings and have not kept my commands.
 You have been led astray by the same false gods that your ancestors served.
 For this I will punish you” (Amos 2:4).

 Finally, the prophet Amos turns to the Israelites to deliver God's message to them.
 “The people of Israel have sinned again and again, and for this I will certainly punish them.
 They sell into slavery honest people who cannot pay their debts, the poor who cannot repay even the price of a pair of sandals.
-They trample down the weak and helpless and push the poor out of the way’’ (Amos 2:6).
+They trample down the weak, the helpless, and push the poor out of the way’’ (Amos 2:6).

 This message infuriated the people of Bethel and Israel.
 They had been taught all their lives that they were God’s chosen people.
 To them, this meant that they could do whatever they wanted to do and God would overlook their sins.